w3f/polkadot-wiki/docs/kusama-claims.md

 For most users, we recommend using the [Polkadot UI](https://polkadot.js.org/apps/#/explorer) since it will allow you to store your encrypted keystore locally.

 > NOTICE: Unfortunately, at this time Kusama does not have hardware wallet support.
-Hopefully this
-> will change soon!

 Another option you may consider using is the `subkey` command line utility, which will allow you to take extra steps to protect the security of your key.
 Additionally, another option is the